appscode/blog/content/post/kubedb-v2024.8.21/index.md

 - Redis
 - Redis Sentinel

+**Additionally, all of our supported databases now use [petsets.apps.k8s.appscode.com](https://appscode.com/blog/post/kubedb-v2024.03.16/#petset-aka-statefulset-20-) instead of `statefulsets`.**

 This release also includes features like:

 - Improved operator logging by removing redundant logs and adding missing ones.